 Read-only & risk-free

-Moreover, iBoysoft Data Recovery also enable us to recover deleted files even if emptied from Recycle Bin, fix RAW hard drive to NTFS, recover data from inaccessible drives, recover data from corrupted drives, recover data from unrecognized drives, recovers data from formatted drives, and recover data from deleted or lost partitions, etc. It works perfectly on hard drives, external hard drives, USB flash drives, SD cards, memory cards, pen drives, etc.
+Moreover, iBoysoft Data Recovery also enable us to recover deleted files even if emptied from Recycle Bin, fix RAW hard drive to NTFS, recover lost data from inaccessible drives, recover lost data from corrupted drives, recover lost data from unrecognized drives, recovers data from formatted drives, and recover lost data from deleted or lost partitions, etc. It works perfectly on hard drives, external hard drives, USB flash drives, SD cards, memory cards, pen drives, etc.

 If the dead hard drive contains your operating system, the computer won't boot as usual.
 Otherwise, you have two hard drives in your laptop or computer, the dead drive is for your files rather than the operating system.
 In this case, your PC works well.
 No matter which situation you are facing, the following guide will show you the detailed steps:

-Tips: Also, you can go through this step-by-step tutorial to recover data from crashed/dead hard disks on Mac.
+Tips: Also, you can go through this step-by-step tutorial to recover lost data from crashed/dead hard disks on Mac.